softprops/np/README.md

 Or remove the generated stub `build.sbt` and just use the generate source tree

+### Installation

+In most cases a global installation will make the most sense as the target usage for this plugin is the creation of new projects

+If you have a `~/.sbt` directory created, in a `~/.sbt/plugins/project/build.scala` file add the following

+    import sbt._

+    object Plugins extends Build {
+      lazy val root = Project("root", file(".")) dependsOn( uri("git://github.com/softprops/np.git#master")
+      )
+    }

+This will make `np`'s setting available to all of your sbt projects.

+If you have a lot of projects that use the same ivy organization id or you always start projects with the same version conventions, you may want to define your own custom global overrides.

+To do so, in a `~/.sbt/np.sbt` file, add the following.

+    (np.Keys.defaults in Np) <<= (np.Keys.defaults in Np)(d =>
+      d.copy(org = "me.lessis", version = "0.1.0-SNAPSHOT")
+    )

+See the `np` option reference section below for all available options

 ### Settings

     np          # generates a new project given a set of options